bookercodes/articles/csharp-6-an-introduction.md

 > #### Why the name Roslyn?
 > A small piece of trivia is that the code name Roslyn was inspired by the name of a small town in Washington called [Roslyn](https://en.wikipedia.org/wiki/Roslyn,_Washington), which is about an hours drive from the Microsoft campus in Seattle.

-I shan't belabour Roslyn in this article because, while Roslyn is a very interesting topic, understanding it will not particularly help your understanding of C# 6.0 which is the focus of these articles.
+I shan't belabour Roslyn in this article because, while Roslyn is a very interesting topic, understanding it will not particularly help your understanding of C# 6.0, which is the focus of these articles.

-We're nearly ready to dive into C# 6.0, but before we do, I want to explain a couple of technical details relating to the differences between the compiler, runtime and framework libraries.
-If these details are familiar to you, I apologize.
-But these topics have been the cause of a lot of confusion in the past.
+We're nearly ready to dive into C# 6.0, but before we do, I want to briefly explain a couple of technical details relating to the differences between the compiler, the runtime, and the framework libraries.
+If these details are familiar to you, I apologize - you should feel free to skip to the conclusion - but these topics have been the cause of a lot of confusion in the past.

 ### Dissecting the .NET Framework